ryanquinnnelson/CMU-11685-Frame-Level-Classification-of-Speech-using-Deep-Learning/README.md

 ```

 ### Requirements
+- wandb account: wandb is used for model tracking and early stopping statistics.
+- kaggle account: `octopus` is configured to download data from kaggle via the api.
+This behavior can be turned off in the configs.
 - configuration file: The file is expected to be in a format that python's `configparser` understands.
-- kaggle.json file: The module also expects a kaggle token file `kaggle.json` to be available.
+- kaggle.json file: If `octopus` is going to download data from kaggle, it expects a kaggle token file `kaggle.json` to be available.
 - `customized` python module with one file `customized.py` that implements four classes:
     - `TrainValDataset`
     - `TestDataset`